ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - GST registration avoidance by high-earning side hustlers

-- Report all income, even from hobbies or weekend gigs
+- Report all income, even from hobbies or weekend activities that generate revenue

-- Register for an ABN if you’re running a business
+- Register for an ABN if you are running a business

 - Register for GST if your income exceeds $75,000 annually

-Trinity Tip: We structure your side hustle properly and help you claim eligible business expenses.
+We structure your side hustle properly and help you claim eligible business expenses against that income.

 5. Capital Gains on Shares and Property